h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 test[,y] <- as.factor(test[,y])
 ```

-Set the number of CV folds (to generate level-one data for stacking)
+Number of CV folds (to generate level-one data for stacking):

 ```r
 nfolds <- 5